Prospects of measuring the atmospheric muon neutrino and anti-neutrino flux ratio with the ATLAS detector: Event Categories

-As illustrated in Fig.~\ref{fig:ATLAS_cosmics} (Top Panel), down-going cosmic ray muons cannot mimic down-going contained vertex atmospheric neutrino signal --- cosmic muons first necessarily hit the upper muon chamber, while the signal muon is generated 7 m deeper in the detector at the HCAL.
+As illustrated in the top panel of Fig.~\ref{fig:ATLAS_cosmics}, down-going cosmic ray muons cannot mimic down-going contained vertex atmospheric neutrino signal --- cosmic muons first necessarily hit the upper muon chamber, while the signal muon is generated 7 m deeper in the detector at the HCAL.
 Furthermore, for the upward going contained-vertex signal with no hits at tracker first (i.e., produced at the upper HCAL), timing information is necessary from the resistive plate chamber (RPC) plates of the muon spectrometer.
 The cosmic muons hit the top-most layer earliest, and conversely for the signal muons.
-The timing resolution of RPC's is around 1.5 ns, and a muon travels the 7 m muon chamber in about 23 ns, and the full ATLAS width of 22 m in about 73 ns.
-Therefore, given the timing resolution of the RPC's, we can determine the upward or downward going nature of the muons by checking the time stamps of hits at different layers of the muon chamber.
+The timing resolution of RPC's is around 1.5 ns \cite{ATLAS:1997ad}, and a muon travels the 7 m muon chamber in about 23 ns, and the full ATLAS width of 22 m in about 73 ns.
+Therefore, given the timing resolution of the RPCs, we can determine the upward or downward going nature of the muons by checking the time stamps of hits at different layers of the muon chamber.
 The upward going outside rock muon events can look more similar to cosmic ray muons, as illustrated in Fig.~\ref{fig:ATLAS_cosmics} (Down Panel), and in this case we need to solely rely on the timing information to eliminate the cosmic ray muon backgrounds.
 Given the sufficient time interval of at least 23 ns or more available to impose the timing requirement, in our study we shall assume a $100\%$ efficiency for this requirement in rejecting cosmic ray muons and in retaining the signal events.
 A detailed GEANT based analysis can pin down the exact efficiency factor, which is beyond the scope of our study.
+We further note that although we have assumed that the RPCs cover the full fiducial area of the muon detectors, for ATLAS they span a pseudo-rapidity range of $-1.05 < \eta < 1.3$~\cite{RPC_Table}.
+For the remaining complementary region, Thin Gap Chambers (TGC) can be utilized, which cover a region $1.05 < |\eta| < 2.7$~\cite{RPC_Table}, and have a similar timing resolution.

 Let us now recall the relevant neutrino-nucleon scattering rates, focussing in particular on the difference between neutrino and anti-neutrino cross-sections.
 There are three distinct types of neutrino-nucleon scattering processes that can take place~\cite{Thomson:2013zua, Formaggio:2012cpf}.
 At low momentum transfers, there is a quasi-elastic process in which the nucleon changes type but does not break up, with $\nu_\mu + n \rightarrow \mu^- + p$.
 At slightly higher neutrino energies of the order a few GeV, resonant inelastic processes such as the following have a significant rate: $\nu_\mu + n \rightarrow \mu^- + \Delta^+ \rightarrow \mu^- + p + \pi^0$.
 Finally, at still higher energies, with order $\sim 4$ GeV for neutrinos and $\sim 8$ GeV for anti-neutrinos, the neutrino interactions begin to be dominated by the neutrino deep inelastic scattering (DIS) processes: ${\nu}_{{\mu}} + N (n,p) \rightarrow \mu^- + X$ and $\overline{\nu}_{{\mu}} + N (n,p) \rightarrow \mu^+ + X$~\cite{Formaggio:2012cpf}.
 In all these processes, the neutrino cross-sections are larger than anti-neutrino cross-sections.